 Life looks a lot brighter when we take time to be grateful for what we have.
 This list of books for kids will model characters living gratitude and appreciation.
-Let’s dive right into this list of children’s books about gratitude and appreciation.
+Let’s dive right into this list of children’s books about character strengths of gratitude and appreciation.

 “It’s wonderful to be grateful.
 To have that gratitude well out from deep within you and pour out in waves.
 Once you truly experience this, you will never want to give it up.” – Srikumar Rao

 Here is a sneak peek at what you’ll find in this post.

 - Resources for families to hold a Family Dinner Book Club on the GRATITUDE/APPRECIATION theme including menu ideas, activities, and a family service project.

 Full Disclosure: This post contains affiliate links.